Chapter 2 : 01: Whispers in June

 Background: Font color:

 Albus Dumbledore was dead, thrown upon the grass, in the shadows of the Astronomy Tower, underneath the stars and the moonlight.
-The scorched remains of portraits, the damaged armory, the constant stream of rubies pouring from the Gryffindor's hourglass, and spilled blood all told the story of his fall.
+Scorched portraits, damaged armory, the stream of rubies pouring from the Gryffindor's hourglass, and puddle of blood told the story of his fall.

 Not one of the pajama-clad students expected to see their Headmaster lying helplessly, as if he were sleeping, at the base of the Tower.
 Especially since it was the very same Tower that had often played hostess to the late night rendezvous of lovers.

-The wreckage was taken in by the students and the ghosts of Hogwarts, whom were huddled from the Tower all the way into the Great Hall.
+The wreckage was taken in by the students and the ghosts of Hogwarts, who were scattered from the Tower all the way into the Great Hall.

 "Students!
 Students!"
 Professor Sprout waved for their attention.
-Her patched hat was lopsided on her head.
+Her patched hat was lopsided on her head, and her robes haphazardly covered her nightclothes.
 "Please, make your way back to your common room!
 For your safety, please, back to your common rooms!"
-She attempted to herd the students back into the castle and get them far away from the night's bitter cold and the Astronomy Tower.
+She attempted to herd the students back into the castle, to get them far away from the night's bitter cold and the Astronomy Tower.
 She pushed and the other professors joined in, under McGonagall's orders.

 Moving the students away from the body did not silence them however.
 Everyone was in a panic: frightened that they were next to die or angered that they were not warned of the attack.
 The commotion coming from inside the Slytherin common room was by far the worse.

 Being that the residents of the Slytherin house were just as clueless as the rest of the student body, despite their obvious affiliations with Death Eaters, hurt more than it helped.
-People were screaming in bewilderment.
+People were screaming, each an echo of collective mass confusion.
 Some cried and some continued to gossip like children over a new beau.

 Although the majority of Salazar's house desired the very same answers, it seemed like no one would stop trying to be louder than the person standing next to them.